wp-plugins/wp-rss-multi-importer/readme.txt

 Requires at least: 3.0
 Tested up to: 3.4.2
 Stable tag: 2.50
-Imports & merges multiple RSS and Atom Feeds.
-Include excerpts w/ images, 8 templates, feed to post option, categorize and more.
+Imports & merges multiple feeds.
+Make blog posts or display on a page, excerpts w/ images, 8 templates, categorize and more.

 == Description ==